pratikbhavarthe/Density-Exchange-Webpage/README.md

 Follow these steps to get the project up and running on your local machine:

-1. Clone this repository: `git clone https://github.com/Namrata0407/Density-Exchange-Reactjs.git`
+1. Clone this repository: `git clone https://github.com/pratikbhavarthe/Density-Exchange-Webpage`
-2. Navigate to the project directory: `cd Density-Exchange-Reactjs`
+2. Navigate to the project directory: `cd density-exchange-webpage`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm run dev`
 5. Open your browser and visit: `http://localhost:3000`